 The investigation conforms to the Guide for the Care and Use of Laboratory Animals published by the US National Institutes of Health (NIH Publication N° 85-23, Revised 1996).
-The study was performed in New-Zealand White rabbits (Oryctolagus cuniculus; n=37; 1.8-3.0Kg)
+The study was performed on New-Zealand White rabbits (Oryctolagus cuniculus; n=37; 1.8-3.0 kg).